Twitter enables account sharing in its mobile app, powered by TweetDeck Teams

 FBI probes Uber’s use of software to target rival Lyft

-TweetDeck Teams – a feature that lets users share access to Twitter accounts, without having to share a password – will now work in the Twitter app for iOS and Android.
-This change will make it easier for those who run social media accounts for businesses and brands to post updates, check replies, send direct messages, and more, without having to run a separate app.
+TweetDeck Teams — a feature that lets users share access to Twitter accounts without having to share a password — will now work in the Twitter app for iOS and Android.
+This change will make it easier for those who run social media accounts for businesses and brands to post updates, check replies, send direct messages and more, without having to run a separate app.

 If anything, however, the move could hint that Twitter is thinking of transitioning TweetDeck’s account management features to its main app.
-After all, many of TweetDeck’s more advanced features, like muting, search, and list management, already exist on Twitter itself.
-It only makes sense that shared accounts would make its way over, too.
+After all, many of TweetDeck’s more advanced features, like muting, search and list management, already exist on Twitter itself.
+It only makes sense that shared accounts would make their way over, too.

 TweetDeck hasn’t had a lot of attention since Twitter bought the app for $40 million back in 2011.
 Instead, following a small update in 2012, its features have slowly disappeared or failed to keep up with those on Twitter’s official clients.
 Twitter also shut down TweetDeck’s mobile apps a few years ago, then discontinued its Windows client last year.
 (Windows users were directed to use TweetDeck via the web.)